 Bring The Series To Life with G Shades Sunglasses!

 Students love swag.
 That’s why camp t-shirts are a thing.
-Student pastors like us love take-home reminders.
+Youth pastors like us love take-home reminders.
 That’s why WWJD bracelets were a thing.
 When you add G Shades sunglasses to your purchase, everyone wins!

-Your students will love wearing these awesome, aviator-style G Shades as a reminder to see life through the filter of the gospel!
+Your students will love wearing these awesome, aviator-style G Shades as a reminder to see life through the lens of the gospel!
 You can give them away as take-home reminders, prizes for games, or you can even resell the shades for a few dollars to recoup your investment!
 Seriously, your students are going to love these.

 Mike Haynes has been in student ministry for over 8 years.
 He currently serves on staff at Christian Fellowship Church in Ashburn, Virginia.
 In addition to founding G Shades, Mike has written for XP3 Middle School Curriculum, XP3 High School Curriculum, Grow Curriculum, and the DYM Store.
-One of Mike’s favorite parts of student ministry is communicating from the stage, so if you’re interested in having him speak at an upcoming retreat or camp, fill out the contact form below!

 He and his wife Anna have 3 beautiful kids named Aiden, Liliana, and Kyra.
 In his limited free time as a Student Pastor and father of three small children, Mike likes to watch Dragonball Z, lose in NFL fantasy football, and cheer for the Los Angeles Lakers.

-Mike has spent the last few years teaching his students to see through G Shades, and he’s so excited to share this unique angle on teaching students with the rest of the student ministry community!
+Mike has spent the last few years teaching his students to see through G Shades, and he’s so excited to share this unique angle on teaching students with the rest of the youth ministry community!